• Skip to main content

 How to Store Leftover Spinach

-Substitutions to Consider for this Keto Creamed Spinach
+Substitutions for Keto Creamed Spinach

 • If you can't find mascarpone, you can use all cream cheese.
 This will change the total carb count so be sure you take this into account if you are counting carbs.